gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 69-clock-rounds-endpoint
+## Current Branch: 70-points-endpoint
-Endpoint to get the clock rounds.
+Endpoint to get the a table of the points allocated for 1st through 10th for the number of players in a game.